-We also see complex patients with multiple health needs for Comprehensive Geriatric Assessment either in a consultant-led clinic or our Multidisciplinary Team (MDT) Assessment service.
+We also see complex patients with multiple health needs for Comprehensive Geriatric Assessment, either in a consultant-led clinic or our MDT Assessment service.

 The MDT Assessment service is available Monday-Friday, 9am-5pm, and manages patients with multiple health problems who require intensive treatment and review to prevent a hospital admission.
 We offer urgent appointments where we aim to see patients within 24-48 hours.

-Our team includes dedicated nurses who case manage patients, act as a patient advocate and co-ordinate care working alongside doctors and therapists.
+Our team includes dedicated nurses who case manage patients, act as patient advocates and co-ordinate care working alongside doctors and therapists.

-Occupational therapists assess a patient's functional ability with particular reference to independence and safety at home, providing any aids/minor adaptations that may be needed.
+Occupational therapists assess a patient's functional ability with particular reference to independence and safety at home, providing any aids/minor adaptations required.

 Physiotherapists provide screening, assessment and management of patients at risk of falls and for those with mobility or balance problems.
-We provide group balance classes as well as individualised assessments.
-We also provide other forms of rehabilitation.
+We provide group balance classes as well as individualised assessments and other forms of rehabilitation.